sergiomarotco/Network-segmentation-cheat-sheet/README.md

 2. outgoing access to the corporate network:
    - no access to the mail service - the threat of spear phishing is not possible;
    - there is no access to internal sites and services - it is impossible to download a trojan from a compromised corporate networks.

-The only way to compromise an isolated computer is to compromise the productive environment.
-As a result, a successful compromise of a computer, even by phishing, will prevent a hacker from gaining access to a productive environment.
+🔥Only one way to compromise an isolated computer is to compromise the production environment.
+As a result, a successful compromise of a computer, even by phishing, will prevent a hacker from gaining access to a production environment.

 Implement other possible security services, such as:
 1. privileged access management;